Meerownymous/Xemo/readme.md

 var simple =
    todo.Fill(new { Subject = "", Done = false });

 //Note that the above slice is an anonymous object.
-You can also use concrete objects with properties, if you prefer.
-Using anonymous types might have advantages in agile development.
-Here is an example using a property object:
+//You can also use concrete objects with properties, if you prefer.
+//Using anonymous types might have advantages in agile development.
+//Here is an example using a property object:

 public class Simple
 {
-	String Suject { get; set; }
+    String Subject { get; set; }
     Bool Done { get; set; }
 }